-Llanover Estate had 35 hectares of grazing land that was declining in profitability and had an uncertain future with the risk of reducing subsidies for livestock production post Brexit.
-It was decided to change the land use from agriculture to forestry and an application was submitted to Welsh Government for grant aid under the Glastir Woodland Creation Scheme.
+Llanover Estate had 35 hectares of grazing land that was declining in profitability and had an uncertain future due to the risk of reducing subsidies for livestock production post Brexit.
+The Estate decided to change the land use from agriculture to forestry and an application was submitted to Welsh Government for grant aid under the Glastir Woodland Creation Scheme.

 The application was accepted, following an expression of interest, to go forward for a detailed submission.
 A forest design plan was proposed and after negotiations with stakeholders and Natural Resources Wales a contract was signed by the Estate.